 Everything is cheaper downtown (food, drinks, gambling…), so if you really want to save on your trip, stay downtown.

 Ask the hotel reservation clerk when you check-in if there are any free room upgrades available.
 You may be surprised at how many hotels will give you a free upgrade if it’s your first time in Vegas, you are celebrating something special, or even simply because you are nice.

 Asking for free upgrades may be just as effective as the $20 front desk tip trick and sometimes they might offer an expensive suite at very low upgrade cost as an alternative.

 12. Use hotel reward points when booking your room

 Did you know that most Vegas hotels can be booked using loyalty points from several different hotel brands?

 Marriott Rewards: Cosmopolitan

 SPG: SLS Las Vegas, and you can also use points on Caesar Entertainment properties, although at a very high point redemption.

 IHG: Venetian and Palazzo

-Overall none of these options are offer great redemption value, but if you have points to burn or are staying on an expensive weekend it may be worth it.
-Here are a couple good resources to learn more about using Vegas hotel points:
+Overall none of these options offers great redemption value, but if you have points to burn or are staying on an expensive weekend it may be worth it.
+Here are a couple of good resources to learn more about using Vegas hotel points: